-All children must learn and have instant recall of the 2x, 3x, 4x, 5x, 8x and 10x tables.
+All children must learn and have instant recall of the all times tables up to 12x12.
 This is NOT counting in multiples of that number.

 To solve questions efficiently, mental methods are the quickest.
 However children must have an alternative method to fall back on (arrays).
 Arrays should NOT be the first method.